>>> Fill out your FAFSA today! <<<

 Step 3: send your Apply Texas application to 2-3 colleges of your choice.
 Find out what the college requires for applying (transcript, GPA, ACT/SAT scores).
 Come see your counselor and I will send your official transcript directly to the school you are applying.
 Juniors and Seniors will be given their transcript at the beginning of the school year.
 This information will include their current ranking and GPA.
 Seniors may use this information for applying for scholarships and college applications.

 Step 4: When you receive your acceptance letter or email from the college of your choice, CELEBRATE!
 Then, go online to your college’s website and start applying for SCHOLARSHIPS specifically for your college or university.

-Step 5: Come by and see your counselor and get any schoalrships available that may apply to you; listen to the daily announcements of new scholarships available.
+Step 5: Spring 2021, listen to the daily announcements of new local scholarships available.